-But the history of Bitcoin is much more extensive and is not limited to headlines in newspapers talking about the fluctuation of its price.
+But Bitcoin's history is much more extensive and isn't limited to headlines about its price fluctuation.
 It incorporates technology, currency, mathematics, economics and social dynamics.
-It is multifaceted, highly technical and continues to evolve very fast.
-But because it is completely digital and does not necessarily correspond to any existing fiduciary currency, it is not easy for new users to understand.
-This guide is intended to clarify some of the fundamental concepts and provide answers to some basic questions about bitcoin.
+It's multifaceted, highly technical and continues to evolve very fast.
+But because it's completely digital and doesn't correspond to any existing fiat currency, it may be hard to understand for new users.
+This guide intends to clarify some fundamental concepts and answer basic questions about Bitcoin.

 But First, a Quick Story

-Bitcoin was invented in 2009 by a person (or group) who called himself Satoshi Nakamoto.
-Its declared objective was to create "a new electronic cash system" that was "completely decentralized without a server or central authority".
-After cultivating the concept and technology, in 2011, Nakamoto handed over the source code and domains to other members of the bitcoin community, and subsequently disappeared.
+Bitcoin was invented in 2009 by a person (or group) called Satoshi Nakamoto.
+Its declared objective was to create "a new electronic cash system" that was "completely decentralised without a server or central authority".
+However, after cultivating the concept and technology, in 2011, Nakamoto handed over the source code and domains to other Bitcoin community members and disappeared.

 Bitcoin is a digital currency.
-It is a concept that could be more complex than you think: it is not simply an assigned value of money stored in a digital account, such as your bank account or line of credit.
-Bitcoin does not have a corresponding physical element, such as coins or paper bills.
+It's a complex concept, not simply an assigned value of money stored in a digital account, such as your bank account or line of credit.
+Moreover, Bitcoin doesn't have a corresponding physical element, such as coins or paper bills.

 How Does Bitcoin Differ from Traditional Currencies?

-Bitcoin can be used to pay electronically, if both parties so wish.
-In that sense, it is equal to dollars, euros or yen, which are also traded digitally.
+Bitcoin can be used to pay electronically if both parties wish to do so.
+In that sense, it's equal to dollars, euros or yen, which are also traded digitally.

 But it differs from digital fiat currencies in a few important ways:

-The most important feature of Bitcoin is that its system is decentralized.
-No institution controls the bitcoin network.
-It is maintained by a group of voluntary coders and is managed by an open network of specialized computers distributed throughout the world.
-This attracts individuals and groups who are uncomfortable with the control that banks or government institutions have over their money.
+The most important Bitcoin feature is that its system is decentralised.
+No institution controls the Bitcoin network.
+Instead, it's maintained by a group of voluntary coders and managed by an open network of specialised computers distributed worldwide, attracting individuals and groups uncomfortable with banks or government institutions' control over their money.

 Bitcoin solves the "double spending problem" of electronic currencies (in which digital assets can easily be copied and reused) through an ingenious combination of cryptography and economic incentives.
-In electronic fiduciary currencies, this function is fulfilled by banks, which allows them to control the traditional system.
-With Bitcoin, the integrity of transactions is maintained through a distributed and open network that is not owned by anyone.
+Banks fulfil this function with electronic fiat currencies, allowing them to control the traditional system.
+With Bitcoin, the integrity of transactions is maintained through a distributed and open network that no one owns.

 2. Limited Supply

-Fiat currencies, such as the dollar, euro, yen, etc.) have an unlimited supply: central banks can have the volume they want and can try to manipulate the value of one currency in relation to others.
-The owners of the currency (and especially the citizens with little alternative) pay the cost.
+Fiat currencies, such as the dollar, euro, yen, etc., have an unlimited supply.
+Central banks can have the volume they want and try to manipulate the value of one currency in relation to others.
+Currency owners (especially people with little alternative) pay the cost.

 With Bitcoin, on the other hand, the supply is tightly controlled by the underlying algorithm.
-A small number of new bitcoins is created every hour, and will continue to be so at a decreasing rate until a maximum of 21 million is reached.
-This makes Bitcoin more attractive as an asset: in theory, if the demand grows and the supply remains the same, the value will increase.
+As a result, a small number of new BTCs is created every hour and will continue to be made at a decreasing rate until the maximum of 21 million is reached.
+This makes Bitcoin more attractive as an asset because, in theory, if demand grows and supply remains the same, the value will increase.

-Although the senders of traditional electronic payments are usually identified (for verification purposes, and to comply with anti-money laundering legislation, etc.), Bitcoin users theoretically operate in semi-anonymity.
-Since there is no central "validator", users do not need to identify themselves when they send bitcoin to another user.
+Although the senders of traditional electronic payments are usually identified (for verification purposes and to comply with anti-money laundering legislation, among other things), Bitcoin users theoretically operate in semi-anonymity.
+Since there's no central "validator", and users don't need to identify themselves when sending BTC to another user.
 When a transaction request is sent, the protocol verifies all previous transactions to confirm that the sender has the necessary amount of Bitcoins and the authority to send them.
-The system does not need to know your identity.
+The system doesn't need to know your identity.

-The law requires that most exchanges perform identity checks on their clients before they are allowed to buy or sell Bitcoins, which facilitates another way of tracking their use.
-As the network is transparent, the progress of a particular transaction is visible to all.
+The law requires that most exchanges perform identity checks on their clients before they're allowed to buy or sell Bitcoins, which facilitates another way of tracking their use.
+In addition, as the network is transparent, the progress of a particular transaction is visible to all.

-This makes bitcoin not an ideal currency for criminals, terrorists or money launderers.
+This makes Bitcoin a tough currency for criminals, terrorists or money launderers.

-Bitcoin transactions can not be reversed, unlike electronic transactions with fiat money.
+Bitcoin transactions can't be reversed, unlike electronic ones with fiat money.

-This is because there is no central "regulator" that can say "ok, the money has to be returned".
-If a transaction is registered in the network, and if more than one hour has passed, it is impossible to modify it.
+This is because no central regulator can say, "OK, the money has to be returned".
+If a transaction is registered in the network and more than an hour has passed, it's impossible to modify it.

-While this point may disturb some, this means that you can not alter any transaction in the Bitcoin network.
+While this point may disturb some, this means that you can't alter any transaction in the Bitcoin network.

-The smallest unit of a Bitcoin is called satoshi.
-It is one hundred millionth of a bitcoin (0.00000001), at today's prices, about one hundredth of a cent.
-This could facilitate microtransactions that traditional electronic money does not allow.
+The smallest unit of a Bitcoin is called a satoshi.
+It's one one-hundred-millionth of a BTC (0.00000001).
+At today's prices, that's about one-hundredth of a cent.
+This could facilitate microtransactions that traditional electronic money doesn't allow.

 How Are Bitcoin Transactions Monitored?

-Bitcoins use a very simple data log file called blockchain.
-Each blockchain is unique to each individual user and their personal Bitcoin wallet.
+Bitcoin uses an elementary data log file called a blockchain.
+Each blockchain is unique to each user and their personal Bitcoin wallet.
 All Bitcoin transactions are recorded and made available in a public ledger, which helps guarantee their authenticity and prevent fraud.
-This process helps to avoid duplicate transactions and people copying bitcoins.
+This process helps avoid duplicate transactions and people copying BTC.

-Note: While each bitcoin records the digital address of each wallet it touches, the bitcoin system does NOT record the names of people who own wallets.
-In practical terms, this means that each transaction is digitally confirmed but is completely anonymous at the same time.
+While each BTC records the digital address of each wallet it touches, the Bitcoin system DOESN'T record the names of people who own wallets.
+In practical terms, this means that each transaction is digitally confirmed but completely anonymous simultaneously.

-So, although people cannot easily see their personal identity, they can see the history of their Bitcoin wallet.
-This is good, since a public history adds transparency and security and prevents people from using Bitcoins for dubious or illegal purposes.
+So, although people can't easily see their identity, they can see the history of their Bitcoin wallet.
+This is good since a public history adds transparency and security and prevents people from using BTC for dubious or illegal purposes.

 Compare it to Torrent, the P2P network you definitely never used to download lots of music in the early 2000s.
-Except that instead of moving files from one place to another, the Bitcoin network generates and verifies the blocks of information that they are expressed in the form of a virtual currency.
+In this case, though, instead of moving files from one place to another, the Bitcoin network generates and verifies that the blocks of information are expressed as a virtual currency.

-In this way, the same process of moving Bitcoins from one user to another creates the demand for more processing power donated to the network on an equal footing, which generates new Bitcoins that can then be spent.
-It is a system of self-replication that generates wealth ... or at least generates cryptographic representations of value that correspond to wealth.
+In this way, moving BTCs from one user to another creates the demand for more processing power donated to the network on an equal footing, generating new Bitcoins that can then be spent.
+It's a system of self-replication that generates wealth ... or at least generates cryptographic representations of value that correspond to wealth.

 What Is Bitcoin Mining?

-Bitcoin mining refers to the process through which new Bitcoins are created due to the computers that help maintain the network.
+Bitcoin mining refers to the process through which new BTCs are created due to the computers that help maintain the network.
 The computers involved in Bitcoin mining are in a kind of computational race to process the new transactions that enter the network.
-The winner, usually the person with the fastest computers, receives a portion of new Bitcoins.
-There is usually a new winner every 10 minutes.
-Similarly, we have already mentioned that there will be a total number of up to 21 million Bitcoins in the world.
-After this number no new Bitcoins will be created.
-It is expected that this limit will be reached in 2140.
-So far, around 16 million Bitcoin have been distributed.
-Each existing Bitcoin was created through this method and was initially granted to a computer that helped maintain these records.
-Anyone can set up their computer to extract Bitcoin, but these days only people with specialized hardware manage to win the race.
+The winner, usually the person with the fastest computers, receives a portion of new BTCs.
+There's usually a new winner every 10 minutes.
+We have already mentioned that there'll be a total number of up to 21 million BTCs worldwide.
+After reaching this number, no new coins will be created, and it's expected to happen in 2140.
+So far, around 16 million BTCs have been distributed.
+Each existing coin was created through this method and was initially granted to a computer that helped maintain these records.
+Anyone can set up their PC to extract Bitcoin, but these days only people with specialised hardware manage to win the race.

 Is It Worth Investing in Bitcoin Mining?

 The Bitcoin mining industry has grown at a rapid pace.
-Mining, which at one time could be done in a common home computer, is now only done profitably in specialized data centers.
-These data centers are warehouses full of computers called ASICs created with the sole purpose of mining Bitcoin.
+Something that at one time could be done with a typical home PC is now only done profitably in specialised data centres.
+These are warehouses full of computers called ASICs created solely for mining Bitcoin.
 Today it costs millions of dollars to even start a profitable mining operation.

 What Can I Do with My Bitcoins?

-Once you have Bitcoins these behave like physical gold coins: they have value and trade as if they were gold nuggets in your pocket.
-You can use Bitcoin as an investment, buying the cryptocurrency in an attempt to obtain a profit from the fluctuation of its price.
-You can also see it simply as a new way to spend money.
-The amount of places where you can spend your Bitcoins is growing every day.
+Once you have BTCs, these behave like physical gold coins: They have value and trade as if they were gold nuggets in your pocket.
+You can use Bitcoin as an investment, buying the cryptocurrency to obtain a profit from the price fluctuation.
+You can also see it simply as a new way to spend money; the number of places is growing daily.

 What Makes Bitcoins Valuable?

-Let's look at gold as an example coin.
-There is a limited amount of gold on earth.
-As new gold is extracted, there is always less gold left and it becomes harder and more expensive to find and extract.
+Let's look at gold as an example of a coin.
+There's a limited amount of gold on earth.
+As new gold is extracted, less is left, making it harder and more expensive to find and extract.
 The same is true with Bitcoin.
-There are only 21 million Bitcoin and, as time passes, they become more and more difficult to extract.
+There are only 21 million BTCs, and, as time passes, they become more and more difficult to extract.

 Bitcoin has no official price.
-The price of Bitcoin is established according to what people are willing to pay.
+Instead, it's established according to what people are willing to pay.

-The price of Bitcoin is usually shown as the cost of an entire bitcoin.
-However, exchanges will allow you to buy any amount, and you can buy less than one bitcoin.
-The Libertex price index is a good resource to view Bitcoin price in real time.
+The price is usually shown as the cost of an entire Bitcoin.
+However, exchanges will allow you to buy any amount, and you can buy less than one BTC.
+The Libertex price index is a good resource for viewing Bitcoin prices in real-time.

 As in any market, nothing is certain.
-Throughout its history, Bitcoin has generally increased its value at a very fast rate, followed by a slow and steady decline until it stabilizes.
-Use tools such as the Libertex price index to analyze charts and understand the history of Bitcoin pricet.
+Throughout its history, Bitcoin has generally increased its value quickly, followed by a slow and steady decline until it stabilises.
+Use tools such as the Libertex price index to analyse charts and understand the history of Bitcoin's price.

-Bitcoin is global and is not affected by the stability or financial situation of any country.
-For example, speculation about the devaluation of the Chinese yuan has caused greater demand in the past from China, which has also raised the exchange rate in exchanges based in the United States and Europe.
-Global chaos is generally considered beneficial for the price of Bitcoin, since Bitcoin is apolitical and is beyond the control or influence of any government.
-When thinking about how the economy and politics will affect the price of Bitcoin, it is important to think on a global scale and not only about what is happening in a single country.
+Bitcoin is global and isn't affected by any country's stability or financial situation.
+For example, speculation about the devaluation of the Chinese yuan has caused greater demand from China, which has also raised the rate in exchanges based in the United States and Europe.
+Global chaos is generally considered beneficial for the price of Bitcoin since it's apolitical and beyond any government's control or influence.
+When thinking about how the economy and politics will affect the price of Bitcoin, it's important to think globally and not only about what is happening in a single country.